dalcantara7/obsidian-auto-moc/README.md

 2. Import notes based on tagged mentions

--   The plugin checks for tags matching the current file's name
+-   The plugin checks for tags matching the tag selected from a modal popup

+*   **NEW**: Support for frontmatter tags has been added

 After enabling this plugin, place your cursor in an editable markdown note where you want the links to be added.